GSA/Section508.gov/_pages/training/2018-05-22-training-presentations-workshops.md

 - csun2024/
 ---
 ## 2024

+### CSUN Assistive Technology Conference

+#### March 18-22, 2024
+The California State University, Northridge (CSUN) hosted the 39th annual CSUN Assistive Technology Conference which is designed as an inclusive event for researchers, practitioners, exhibitors, end users and other participants to share knowledge and best practices in the field of assistive technology.
+Among the many workshops and presentations scheduled for the conference were those created by accessibility professionals from the GSA IT Accessibility Program and U.S. Access Board teams including:

+* [FED Talk - Section 508 Activities Update (PPTX)](https://assets.section508.gov/files/presentations/FED-Talk-Section-508-Activities-Update-CSUN-2024.pptx) - Accessibility experts from the U.S. Access Board and the General Services Administration will provide updates on federal Section 508 ICT accessibility initiatives and activities.
+They will focus on the issues most applicable to users & implementers.
+* [Section 508 ICT Testing Baseline Portfolio (PPTX)](https://assets.section508.gov/files/presentations/ICT-Baseline-Portfolio-CSUN-2024.pptx) - The Section 508 ICT Testing Baseline Portfolio interprets the 508 Standards and sets minimum requirements of accessibility testing for consistent and reliable test results.
+Learn about the Baseline for Web and a Baseline for Documents is coming soon!
+* [OpenACR - the Future of Accessibility Conformance Reporting (PPTX)](https://assets.section508.gov/files/presentations/Revolutionizing-ACRs-OpenACR-CSUN-2024.pptx) - Unlock the future of digital accessibility conformance reporting with OpenACRs.
+Dive into the transformative approach of machine-readable reports, explore the innovative OpenACR Editor, and envision a world of continuous accessibility improvements.
+* [Analytical approach to the Government-Wide Annual Assessment (PPTX)](https://assets.section508.gov/files/presentations/FY23-Governmentwide-Section-508-Assessment-CSUN-2024.pptx) - GSA and USAB dives into the analytical approach to the Government-wide Section 508 Annual Assessment, including an overview of the report to Congress, discussion of criteria development, data analysis, proof-points, and data-driven recommendations.
+* [Introduction to the Accessibility Requirements Tool (ART) (PPTX)](https://assets.section508.gov/files/presentations/Introduction-to-the-Accessibility-Requirements-Tool-(ART)-CSUN-2024.pptx) - Accessibility experts demonstrate how to use the Accessibility Requirements Tool (ART) to generate standardized Section 508 requirements language when procuring Information and Communication Technology (ICT) products and services.

 ### IT Accessibility Community Meetings
 #### February 13, 2024
 The GSA Government-wide IT Accessibility Program hosted federal employees and others for a presentation on how to use the [IT Accessibility Policy Framework]({{base.siteurl}}/manage/policy-framework/introduction/) to improve the conformance of Information and Communications Technology (ICT).
 The framework is designed to help organizations evaluate and update their agency’s IT accessibility policies and procedures.
 Following an overview of the framework, attendees participated in an instructor-led workshop where they used the [Policy Review Template (XLXS)](https://assets.section508.gov/files/Policy+Review+Template.xlsx) workbook to assess sample policies.